List of Army Wives characters: Claudia Joy Holden

-Claudia Joy Holden (portrayed by Kim Delaney) was the wife of Lieutenant-General Michael Holden.
+Claudia Joy Holden (née Meade) (portrayed by Kim Delaney) was the wife of Lieutenant-General Michael Holden.
 She and Denise were best friends and have known each other since their children were in elementary school; their husbands served together for many years and were both stationed at Fort Carson when the families first met.
-She was a law student at Harvard University when she first met Michael, who was a cadet at West Point, but did not finish her studies.
+She was a law student at Harvard University when she first met Michael, who was a cadet at West Point, but did not finish her studies due to an accident with another former law student.
 They had two daughters: Amanda Joy and Emmalin Jane.
+In Season 1 finale, Amanda died when a soldier walked in with a bomb strapped to his chest.
+He killed 4 people (Amanda included) and severely injured several others.
 In Season 7 it is revealed that she died of heart failure after a long battle with various health problems.
+She was in Europe traveling with the First Lady when she died.
 Her death was especially hard on Michael and Denise.